cf73/humanity/content/collections/articles/indices-of-global-health-33-of-them.md

     content:
       -
         type: text
-        text: 'The Humanity initiative is holding a Peace Gathering in Bhutan this month.
+        text: 'THI is holding a Peace Gathering in Bhutan this month.
 Cool! ' -
     type: paragraph
     content:
       -
         type: text
-        text: "Our colleague, Jacqueline Wigglesworth, is there with a dozen fellow travelers for ten days.
+        text: "Our colleague, Jacqueline Wigglesworth, is leading a dozen fellow travelers for ten days.
 We'll report back on how it went.
 Certainly seems a good place to contact the peace gods. "
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Meanwhile, should you feel like a closer look at how humanity itself is doing these days, here are no less than 33 indices of global health  --  beginning no less with the Bhutan's now famous, once humble, GrossNational Happiness Index."
+        text: "Meanwhile, should you feel like a closer look at how humanity itself is doing these days, here are no less than 33 indices of global health  --  beginning no less with Bhutan's now famous, once humble, Gross National Happiness Index, begun back in 1971."
   -
     type: paragraph
 article_text: